What Is Heroin?

 If any of these seem familiar, don’t hesitate to speak up.
 It can be hard to have this conversation, but by doing so, you could be saving your loved one from harm and even death.

-If you’re a heroin user or know someone who is, it’s pertinent you understand the risks and dangers of abuse.
+If you’re a heroin user or know someone who is, it’s pertinent you understand the risks and dangers of use.
 This information could help to save your life.

-Here are some general dangers linked to heroin abuse:
+Here are some general dangers linked to heroin use:

 - Compromised immune system